Dhaka: Topography

 Dhaka is located in central Bangladesh at 23°42′N 90°22′E, on the eastern banks of the Buriganga River.
 The city lies on the lower reaches of the Ganges Delta and covers a total area of 270 km2.
 Tropical vegetation and moist soils characterize the land, which is flat and close to sea level.
 This leaves Dhaka susceptible to flooding during the monsoon seasons owing to heavy rainfall and cyclones.
 Due to its location on the lowland plain of the Ganges Delta, the city is fringed by extensive mangroves and tidal flat ecosystems.
-Dhaka District is bounded by the districts of Gazipur, Tangail, Munshiganj, Rajbari, Narayanganj, Manikganj.
+Dhaka District is bounded by the districts of Gazipur, Tangail, Munshiganj, Rajbari, Narayanganj, and Manikganj.

+The city of Dhaka is built over a network of rivers.
+The city’s life is strongly intertwined with the rivers, as they are used for multiple purposes, including transportation.

 Cityscape

-With the exception of Old Dhaka, which is an old bazaar-style neighborhood, the layout of the city follows a grid pattern with organic development influenced by traditional South Asian as well as Middle Eastern and Western patterns.
-Growth of the city is largely unplanned and is focused on the northern regions and around the city centre, where many of the more affluent neighborhoods may be found.
+Except Old Dhaka, which is an old bazaar-style neighbourhood, the layout of the city follows a grid pattern with organic development influenced by traditional South Asian as well as Middle Eastern and Western patterns.
+Growth of the city is largely unplanned and is focused on the northern regions and around the city centre, where many of the more affluent neighbourhoods may be found.
 Most of the construction in the city consists of concrete high-rise buildings.
-Middle-class and upper-class housing, along with commercial and industrial areas, occupy most of the city; slums may be found in the outskirts and in less-visible areas such as alleyways.
-The most significant area of slums is found near the Buriganga River covering Kamrangirchar Thana.
+Middle-class and upper-class housing, along with commercial and industrial areas, occupy most of the city.
+However, nearly one third of Dhaka's population lives in slums, as of 2016 (see below).

 Dhaka does not have a well-defined central business district.
 Old Dhaka is the historic commercial centre, but most development has moved to the north.
-The area around Motijheel is considered the "old" CBD, while to some extent Gulshan is considered the "new" CBD.
-Many Bangladeshi government institutions can be found in Tejgaon, Sher-e-Bangla Nagar, and Ramna.
+In 1985, the area around Motijheel was considered the "modern" CBD, while by 2005 Gulshan was considered the "newest" part of the CBD.
+Many Bangladeshi government institutions can be found in Motijheel, Segunbagicha, Tejgaon, Karwan Bazar, and Sher-e-Bangla Nagar.